- A starting salary of £21,176 with excellent opportunity for career progression up to consultant level.

 Sources of Funding:

-15 credits: Professional Studies for Health Professionals/ Radiotherapy Science/ Research Methods for Health Professionals
+15 credits: Preparing for Practice as an Allied Health Professional/ Radiotherapy Science/ Research Methods for Health Professionals

-30 credits: Introduction to Cancer and its Management/ Radiotherapy and Oncology Practice One
+30 credits: Introduction to Cancer and its Management/ Radiotherapy and Oncology Practice One/ Radiotherapy and Oncology Practice 2

 10 credits: Introduction to the Human Body / Science and Technology